sorin-ionescu/prezto/modules/syntax-highlighting/README.md

 Syntax highlighting is accomplished by pluggable [highlighters][2].
 This module only enables the *main* highlighter by default.

-To enable all highlighters, add the following to *zpreztorc*:
+To enable all highlighters, add the following to *~/.zpreztorc*:

 ```sh
 zstyle ':prezto:module:syntax-highlighting' highlighters \